HamletDuFromage/aio-switch-updater/README.md

 - Reboot to specific payload.
 - Download payloads to `/bootloader/payloads`.
 - Change software color scheme of Joy-Cons.
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.
-- Change software color scheme of Pro controllers (has to be paired as Player 1).
+- Change software color scheme of Pro Controllers (has to be paired as Player 1).
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/pc_profiles.json`.
 - View which of your games got cheat codes from the app.
 - Launch the Switch's web browser.
 - Edit internet settings (DNS, IP address, MTU, etc).
 Add you own configs to `config/aio-switch-updater/internet.json`.
 You can find a template in the root of the repo.